 With the increasing popularity of amateur baseball scouting organizations, there are a variety of recruiting rankings published on a yearly basis.
-College baseball recruiting rankings list out the top players by graduating class and essentially determine the top talent at the national and state level.
+College baseball recruiting rankings list out the top players by graduating class.
+They also determine the top talent at the national and state level.
 The rankings from one organization to another can vary drastically though.
-It’s not uncommon to see a completely different set of players in the Perfect Game Top 100 vs the Baseball Factory Top 100.
-While this can be a result of different scouting evaluation methodologies and preferences, most commonly, it’s due to player participation within the organizations.
+It’s not uncommon to see a completely different set of players in the Perfect Game and Baseball Factory Top 100’s.
+This can be a result of different scouting evaluation methodologies and preferences.
+Most commonly, it’s due to differing player participation within the organizations.

 Prospective college baseball players tend to stay with the same organization for the showcase events and tournaments that they attend.
 Through these events, they’ve built relationships with coaches, scouts, and other staff within the organization.
-As a result, they have a high level of trust and confidence that their services will help them play at the next level.
-Having said that, as new scouting organizations emerge and start to expand in different areas of the country, we’ve seen a growing number of players participant in events across a multiple scouting organizations.
+As a result, players have a high level of trust and confidence in the services.
+Having said that, as new scouting organizations emerge and start to expand in different areas of the country, we’ve seen a growing number of players participant in events across multiple scouting organizations.

 To be ranked, players will typically have to attend a showcase event.
 Participating in a few tournaments will also help players earn a ranking.
-At a showcase event, a variety of performance data is collected such as 60 yard dash time, arm velocity, exit velocity, and pop time.
+At a showcase event, scouts collect a variety of performance data.
+Some of this data includes 60 yard dash times, arm velocity, exit velocity, and pop time.
 The organization will also have scouts in attendance who provide a showcase report.
 With their expertise in evaluating amateur baseball players, these scouts provide an unbiased summary of the player’s baseball abilities.

 Showcase events also have a live game component to them.
 Due to time constraints, there are a limited number of innings so it only provides scouts with a small sample size.
-By attending a few tournaments that are affiliated with the organization, it provides scouts additional opportunities to evaluate the player’s talent, and potentially generate a ranking.
+By attending a few affiliated tournaments, it provides scouts additional opportunities to evaluate the player’s talent, and potentially generate a ranking.

 Benefits of Earning College Baseball Recruiting Rankings

-The opportunity of being ranked at the national and state level is an offer that appeals to many prospective college baseball players.
+Many prospective college baseball players are appealed by the opportunity to be ranked at the national and state level.
 With a ranking, players become even more visible within the player promotion platforms that these scouting organizations have developed.
-Thousands of college coaches and professional scouts are a part of these networks and actively use their services to support their recruiting efforts.
+Thousands of college coaches and professional scouts are a part of these networks.
+They actively use their services to support their recruiting efforts.

 The web based player profile is a core piece to their player promotion efforts.
 The profile houses the player’s basic information, performance data, scouting reports, event awards, video footage, and rankings if applicable.
-Not only will a ranked player be featured on high visibility website pages, but they’ll also benefit from exposure through other multimedia channels that these organizations operate.
+These organizations will not only feature ranked players on high visibility website pages but also promote them through other multimedia channels, providing exposure to the players.